ASPLes/libvortex-1.1/trunk/libvortex-1.1/py-vortex/doc/ctx.rst

 	  	return False # make the event to keep on working (more calls to come)

+      :rtype: Returns a handle id representing the event installed.
+This handle id can be used to remove the event from outside the handler.
+Use :mod:`remove_event` to do so.

+   .. method:: remove_event (handle_id)

+      Allows to remove an event installed using :mod:`new_event` providing the handle_id representing the event.
+This value is the unique identifier returned by :mod:`new_event` every time a new event is installed.

+      :rtype: Returns True if the event was found and removed, otherwise False is returned.

    .. attribute:: log

       (Read/Write attribute) (True/False) returns or set current debug log.
 See vortex_log_is_enabled.